Rod-Barbosa/WarGame/README.md

-# Scrimba Frontend Career Path - (Leads Saver Chrome Extension - Module 03)
+# Scrimba Frontend Career Path - (Game of Wat - Module 07)

-This is a solution to the [Scrimba Frontend Career Path - (Module/App name here)](https://scrimba.com/learn/frontend).
+This is a solution to the [Scrimba Frontend Career Path - (Module07-APIs/Game of War)](https://scrimba.com/learn/frontend).

 ## Table of contents